ooni/data/oonipipeline/Design.md

 The analysis engine is made up of several components:

 - Observation generation
+- Experiment result generation

+As part of future work we might also perform:
 - Response body archiving
-- Ground truth generation
-- Experiment result generation

 Below we explain each step of this process in detail